dstodev/palworld-server/README.md

 `./script/stop-server.sh`

-To forcefully stop the server, attach to the server screen `screen -r palworld-server` and press `CTRL+C`.
+To forcefully stop the server, attach to the server screen `screen -r palworld` and press `CTRL+C`.

 ## RCON